mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 Well, even Buddha Shakyamuni or Bodhidharma cannot understand it, cannot *know* what it is.
 But anyway Bodhidharma and Buddha Shakyamuni – or ancestors, your parents, your grandparents – continued to dwell in the beautiful life force of nature constantly, making their life mature, instead of *knowing* or *analyzing* constantly.
 [That] is a *part* of human activity, but it’s not all.

 So, it is not something to realize or to know, but to dwell in and make your life deepen or mature.
-That means that, here it says, “even yellow head (Buddha) and blue eyes (Bodhidharma) have yet to discern.”
+That means that, here it says, “even Yellow Head (Buddha) and Blue Eyes (Bodhidharma) have yet to discern.”
 It’s not a matter of discussion.
 No. It is something you have to do.

 > South, North, East, West, let us return—

 That’s why, let’s return to East, West, South, means, let’s return to *you*.
-Let’s return to your own world, that means, the center axis of the top, so-called *you*.
+Let’s return to your own world – that means the center axis of the top, so-called *you*.
 Let’s return.
 Because you are you, but you have a great capability to continue to dwell in mountains and rivers and winters, sharing the knowledge with each other.

 So here it says, “South, North, East, West.”
 That means different kinds of human beings, different kinds of beings: trees, birds.
 Let’s return to individual life.
 Look at your life.
 Look at the trees.
 If you see the mountains while driving a car, let’s return to the trees.
 Just look at the trees.
 And at that time, you can say it is tree, but it’s not a tree, it is something more than a tree, because there is beautiful life force of nature there.

 But is it completely beautiful life force of nature without [the] tree?
 Yes, it is a tree.
-So, beautiful life force of nature, and tree, you can see, becoming one, interconnected, interpenetrated.
+So, beautiful life force of nature, and tree, you can see becoming one, interconnected, interpenetrated.

 So [you might ask,] “What do you mean?
 Where should we return?”
 So next it says,